New Ohio law allows license plate with University of Alabama logo - NewsBreak

 As for his father, who is a member of the Ohio High School Football Coaches Association Hall of Fame and described as a”legend in South Southwestern Ohio” by Rep. Bird, he was worried people were going to be mad at his son for the plate.

 “He said, ‘You sure you want to do that you’re gonna get in trouble?'”
 Bird said.
 “But you know, my mom is the one who’s really excited.
-And she’s the one who’s a really big Alabama fan.”Fake grenade paperweight causes scare at school; no threat
+And she’s the one who’s a really big Alabama fan.”‘Discriminatory:’ Major central Ohio employers condemn, ignore HB 616

 You can watch Rep. Bird’s full interview with NBC4’s Kristine Varkony in the video player below.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.